dh-atlas/white-book/Whitebook.md

 | *Cardinality: **ONE*** |  |
 | *RDF property: **[`schema:license`](http://schema.org/license)*** |  |

-The license under which the research product is available to the public.
+The licence under which the research product is available to the public.

-Recommended values are the URIs to the terms defined in the Licences Vocabulary[^164] by the Italian Government and the licenses listed in the Open Source Initiative’s website.[^165]
+Recommended values are the URIs to the terms defined in the Licences Vocabulary[^170] by the Italian Government and the licences listed on the Open Source Initiative’s website.[^171]

 | \<https://w3id.org/dh-atlas/1729034329-548886\> a schema:Dataset ,        \<http://purl.org/spar/fabio/DataFile\> ,        ns2:LinkedOpenData ;    rdfs:label "LiLa Knowledge Base"@en ;    ns1:license \<https://w3id.org/italia/controlled-vocabulary/licences/A31\_CCBYSA40\> ;... \> . |
 | :---- |